 The FY 2019-20 appropriations were focused on the following priorities: 1) establishing regional programs to provide interim replacement water; 2) increasing TA capacity support for DACs, with a focus on increasing capacity to accelerate planning required to construct required infrastructure improvements for systems out of compliance; and 3) funding pending planning and construction projects for systems that were out of compliance; for systems at-risk for being out compliance due to failing infrastructure; or to support projects that would reduce long-term O&M costs.

-Table 1 is a summary of FY 2019-20 Encumbrances for the SADW Fund (as of May 2020) broken out by type of system and type of project.
-Table 2 is a summary of FY 2019-20 Encumbrances for the larger SAFER Program (as of May 2020), which includes the SADW Fund plus complementary funding, broken out by funding category.
+Table 1 is a summary of FY 2019-20 Encumbrances for the SADW Fund (as of June 2020) broken out by type of system and type of project.
+Technical assistance will be prioritized for out of compliance systems but may be used for potential at-risk systems.
+Table 2 is a summary of FY 2019-20 Encumbrances for the larger SAFER Program (as of June 2020), which includes the SADW Fund plus complementary funding, broken out by funding category.
 A full list of FY 2019-20 Encumbrances for the larger SAFER Program by project is included as Appendix C.

 Table 1.
-FY 2019-20 SADW Fund Estimated Encumbrances (as of May 2020)
+FY 2019-20 SADW Fund Estimated Encumbrances (as of June 2020)